- University of Wisconsin-Eau Claire

 - Explore Opportunities

 Are you curious and imaginative?
 Do you get personal satisfaction from solving problems?
 Do you enjoy math and analyzing the physical world?
 Do you want to solve the mysteries of the universe?
 Then a degree in physics may be for you!
 Modern society is influenced by physics in countless ways.
-Recent development in fields such as laser optics, miniaturized electronics, nanotechnology, nuclear energy and medical instrumentation, are just some of the ways physics advances society today.Contact Info:
+Recent developments in fields such as laser optics, miniaturized electronics, nanotechnology, nuclear energy and medical instrumentation, are just some of the ways physics advances society today.Contact Info:

 Our physics graduates participate in life-changing endeavors such as developing methods and tools that diagnose and cure disease, managing traffic flow in large cities, predicting geological phenomena such as earthquakes, creating new materials, and developing cleaner fuels for automobiles.